A Personal Learning Account will allow you to study fully funded, flexible part-time courses around your existing responsibilities.

 In addition, you must meet at least one of the following criteria:

-- A workers on a zero hour contract, or
+- A worker on a zero-hour contract or

 You won't be eligible if when you apply you are: